dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ## Windows {.unnumbered}

-To utilize huge pages on Windows, one needs to enable `SeLockMemoryPrivilege` [security policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/lock-pages-in-memory).
+To utilize huge pages on Windows, you need to enable `SeLockMemoryPrivilege` [security policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/lock-pages-in-memory).
 This can be done programmatically via the Windows API, or alternatively via the security policy GUI.

 1. Hit start &rarr; search "secpol.msc", and launch it.
 2. On the left select "Local Policies" &rarr; "User Rights Assignment", then double-click on "Lock pages in memory".